ole/OLEContainerScrollView/README.md

 Written by Ole Begemann, May 2014.

+## Not maintained

+**This project is not being maintained.
+I’m not using it myself and I don’t want to spend time on it adding more features.**

+**I still think the code contains some good ideas.
+Feel free to read the code and take ideas from it and/or maintain your own fork.**

 ## Blog Post

 Please read my [blog post about OLEContainerScrollView](http://oleb.net/blog/2014/05/scrollviews-inside-scrollviews/) for details about the implementation.